COSC3020/divide-and-conquer-sum-megrose10/README.md

 Hint: Like in the implementation of merge sort, you may need a helper function that does the actual recursion.

-I used ChatGPT to debug and the slides to learn how mergesort works and how it is implemented.
+I used ChatGPT to debug and the slides to learn how mergesort works and how it is implemented when sorting arrays.

 ## Runtime Analysis